dotswg/dots-requirements/draft-ietf-dots-requirements.md

 integrity and authenticity.

-The DOTS server and client must also have some common method of defining the scope of any mitigation performed by the mitigator, as well as making adjustments to other commonly configurable features, such as listen port numbers, exchanging black- and white-lists, and so on.
+The DOTS server and client must also have some common method of defining the scope of any mitigation performed by a mitigator, as well as making adjustments to other commonly configurable features, such as listen port numbers, exchanging black- and white-lists, and so on.

 Finally, DOTS should be sufficiently extensible to meet future needs in coordinated attack defense, although this consideration is necessarily